 Pops of Inspiration

 Working on a computer can become quite monotonous, which is why having pops of inspiration, either by having artwork on the wall or allowing your employees to add a few personal effects, can help them take a break and stimulate their brain as they do so.
 Micro-breaks like this are important to help your employees collect their thoughts and to give their brains a break, because the more they can get their brain off the problem at hand, the more they can come back to the problem with fresh eyes later.
-By having artwork for them to glance to, you’re allowing your employees to take five minutes.
+By having artwork for them to glance at, you’re allowing your employees to take five minutes.

 Assuming that your employees can work non-stop is your first mistake; therefore, you need to design your space so that firstly, your employees can work more productively in bursts, and also so that when they do go on a break they can completely take their mind off of their work for a few minutes.
 This will give their brain a break and allow them to come back and work better, rather than burning themselves out.
 Always make design work for you, so that you can all succeed.